Architecture

 optimize: true,

 The data layer provides classes for managing core blockchain data including blocks, transactions, and epochs.
-This layer does not access node data directly but instead provides type definitions that represent blockchain data across all interactions with the OP_NET network.
+Rather than accessing node data directly, this layer defines the types that represent blockchain data across all interactions with the OP_NET network.

 This separation ensures type safety throughout the application while delegating network communication to other layers.
 When data is fetched or operations are performed, responses are deserialized into the corresponding data layer types, providing strongly-typed objects for application consumption.